richard-peng-xia/RULE/README.md

     --image-folder 'path/to/test_images' \
     --answers-file 'path/to/output_file.json'
 ```
 - The written script is at `scripts/inference.sh`.
-Before that, you need to set the correct path of data and annotations in the script.
+Before that, you need to set the correct path of data and checkpoints in your script.

 ## Citation